All Episodes

 But he was the face of this coverage.

-He honestly, I'm going to have to paraphrase this.
+He honestly, I'm about to paraphrase this.

 He honestly said, did Tim have what we're all striving for here?